mpampuch/nextflow-notes/README.md

     // ...
 ```

+`maxErrors` can also be specified, although this is usally set to `-1` to turn it off.
+The `maxRetries` directive allows you to define the maximum number of times the exact same subjob can be re-submitted in case of failure and the `maxErrors` directive allows you to specify the maximum number of times a process (across all subjobs of that process executed) can fail when using the retry error strategy.
+See [this github issue](https://github.com/nextflow-io/nextflow/issues/179) and this post(https://academy.dnanexus.com/buildingworkflows/nf/errorstrategies) for more of an explanation.

 #### Resource Limits

 In addition to the executor, you may find that pipeline runs occasionally fail due to a particular step of the pipeline requesting more resources than you have on your system.